E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Challenge 5 — External Identity Without Governance

-Business-to-Business (B2B) collaboration has grown explosively.
-External partners, vendors, contractors, and guests in your tenant — often invited individually by internal users without any central governance.
+B2B guests invited individually without central governance.
 No lifecycle.
 No access scope.
 No review process.
 Guests accumulate over time and become invisible risk.

 Challenge 6 — No Zero Trust Architecture Alignment